Insights

 One of the challenges holding back parametric insurance is often overlooked: the disconnect between how event severity is modelled during pricing and how it is calculated during payout.

-Because many triggers lack a consistent probabilistic counterpart for pricing.
+Why many triggers lack a consistent probabilistic counterpart

 In such cases, pricing is often done by fitting an extreme-value distribution to a set of historical data.